The entry point to Unity AR —— AR Session

 i --> start --> update

-Initialization is the process of starting EasyAR Sense using a license key.
-Before initialization, only a very small portion of EasyAR Sense interfaces can be used.
-After initialization, AR features will be activated.Assemble
+Initialization activates EasyAR Sense using a license key.
+Before initialization, only a minimal subset of EasyAR Sense interfaces are available.
+AR functionality becomes active only after initialization.Assembling

-The assembly process selects suitable components from the scene based on the assembly options configuration and connects them into a complete working unit.
-This process is usually completed automatically at startup, but it can also be manually called before startup to complete the process.
-After assembly, you can start the assembled session to skip the assembly process and speed up startup.
+The assembly process selects appropriate components from the scene based on configuration options and connects them into a cohesive working unit.
+This process typically completes automatically during startup but can also be manually invoked before startup.
+After assembly completes, starting an assembled session skips the assembly phase for faster initialization.

-- The first stage starts the device support list update and begins assembly after waiting for a fixed time according to the configuration.
-If the device support list update is completed after the first stage wait, the assembly process ends;
+- Phase one initiates device support list updates and begins assembly after a fixed wait time.
+If the device support list completes during this wait, assembly finishes immediately.

-The update process is executed every frame in Unity's rendering loop.
-The update process modifies the transform of the virtual camera (for some input sources), the origin, and the tracked targets based on the current AR feature operation results.
-The execution time of the update process is not the same on different devices, but it will always be executed before rendering.Stop
+Executes per frame within Unity's rendering loop.
+The update process modifies the virtual camera (for certain input sources), origin, and tracked targets' transforms based on AR functionality results.
+Update timing varies across devices but always occurs before rendering.Stop

 Note

-All AR features can only be used after ARSession.StartSession.
+All AR functionality can only be used after ARSession.StartSession.

 Default lifecycle of session